crate/cratedb-examples/application/apache-kafka-flink-streaming/README.md

-To solve this, you should [configure](https://kafka.apache.org/quickstart#quickstart_createtopic) the topics on boot time.
+To solve this, you should [configure](https://kafka.apache.org/quickstart#quickstart_createtopic) the topics at boot time.
 This is recommended for production scenarios.

 If you are just testing things around, you can solve this by re-running `docker compose up -d`, it will only start `flink_job` and assuming everything went ok, the topic should already exist and